louismollick/ichiran/README.md

 # Ichiran-on-AWS

-This repo makes small changes to the Japanese linguistic tool [`ichiran-cli`](https://github.com/tshatrov/ichiran) can be compiled for AWS Linux 2 (e.g, used by AWS Lambda).
+This repo makes small changes to the Japanese linguistic tool [`ichiran-cli`](https://github.com/tshatrov/ichiran) so it can be compiled to an executable for AWS Linux 2 (e.g, used by AWS Lambda).
-`ichiran-cli` also requires a Postgres database to work (and some DB setup is done during `ichiran-cli` compilation time).
+Note that `ichiran-cli` requires a Postgres database to work (and some DB setup is done during `ichiran-cli` compilation time).
-In the below instructions I use Supabase but any remote Postgres DB could work (your own VPS, AWS RDS, etc.)
+In the below instructions I use AWS RDS but any remote Postgres DB could work:

 ## Setup instructions

 1. Clone this repo `git clone https://github.com/louismollick/ichiran-on-AWS.git`.

-2. Create your [Supabase](https://supabase.com/) (or other) Postgres database.
-Go to Settings > Database:
+2. Create your [AWS RDS](https://aws.amazon.com/rds/) Postgres database.
+    a.
+Select "Publically accessible" "Yes", and uncheck "Encryption" in the DB creation wizard
+    b.
+You'll also need to create a publically accessible security group per https://stackoverflow.com/a/52346331 and also turn off force_ssl https://stackoverflow.com/a/77787495

-   a. copy your database hostname and password
+    c.
+Finally copy your database hostname and password.
-   b. download the SSL certificate (e.g, `prod-ca-2021.crt`)

 3. Set the `PGHOST` and `ICHIRAN_CONNECTION` env variables in `docker-compose.yml` with your host & password values from above.